intel/intel-extension-for-pytorch/docs/tutorials/performance_tuning/launch_script.md

 #### GNU OpenMP Library

 It is, however, not always that Intel OpenMP library brings better performance comparing to GNU OpenMP library.
-In this case, you can use knob `--disable_iomp` to switch active OpenMP library to the GNU one.
+In this case, you can use knob `--omp-runtime default` to switch active OpenMP library to the GNU one.
+GNU OpenMP specific environment variables, *OMP_SCHEDULE* and *OMP_PROC_BIND*, for setting CPU affinity are set automatically.

 ```
-ipexrun --omp-runtime default --log-path ./logs resnet50.py
+ipexrun --omp-runtime default --log-dir ./logs resnet50.py
 ```

 you can confirm usage in log file:

 ```
 2021-07-13 15:25:00,760 - __main__ - WARNING - Both TCMalloc and JeMalloc are not found in $CONDA_PREFIX/lib or $VIRTUAL_ENV/lib or /.local/lib/ or /usr/local/lib/ or /usr/local/lib64/ or /usr/lib or /usr/lib64 or /home/<user>/.local/lib/ so the LD_PRELOAD environment variable will not be set.
 This may drop the performance
+2021-07-13 15:25:00,761 - __main__ - INFO - OMP_SCHEDULE=STATIC
+2021-07-13 15:25:00,761 - __main__ - INFO - OMP_PROC_BIND=CLOSE
 2021-07-13 15:25:00,761 - __main__ - INFO - OMP_NUM_THREADS=44
 2021-07-13 15:25:00,761 - __main__ - WARNING - Numa Aware: cores:['0', '1', '2', '3', '4', '5', '6', '7', '8', '9', '10', '11', '12', '13', '14', '15', '16', '17', '18', '19', '20', '21', '22', '23', '24', '25', '26', '27', '28', '29', '30', '31', '32', '33', '34', '35', '36', '37', '38', '39', '40', '41', '42', '43'] on different NUMA nodes
 2021-07-13 15:25:00,761 - __main__ - INFO - numactl -C 0-43 <VIRTUAL_ENV>/bin/python resnet50.py 2>&1 | tee ./logs/run_20210713152500_instance_0_cores_0-43.log